Which digits? How high? Should it be rounded? A checklist of pricing tactics.

 Highly precise numbers feel smaller.

-Right-facing digits push your attention toward adjacent digits.
+Right-facing digits push your attention toward these subsequent digits.
 If these digits are low, you round down.

 Customers prefer prices that contain the same letters in their name or birthday.

 $10 is easier to process than $9.37.
 This cognitive ease is useful in certain scenarios.